Dense associative memory for Gaussian distributions: Conclusion

 \section{Conclusion}

-In this work, we extended dense associative memories from Euclidean space to the Bures--Wasserstein manifold of Gaussian measures.
+In this work, we extended dense associative memories from the Euclidean space to the Bures--Wasserstein space.
 We proposed a Wasserstein-energy-based memory, derived explicit retrieval maps, and established theoretical guarantees including high-probability retrieval bounds, and exponential storage capacity.
 Empirically, our Gaussian DAM achieves robust retrieval under perturbations, demonstrating the utility of transport-based aggregation.
-Conceptually, this framework enables principled reasoning over distributions rather than point estimates, bridging classical associative memories with modern distributional representations.
-Future directions include extending to broader distribution families (in particular point-cloud data represented as empirical measures), developing particle-based retrieval algorithms, and exploring applications in generative modeling and probabilistic reasoning.
+Conceptually, this framework enables principled reasoning over probability distributions rather than vectors in the Euclidean space, bridging classical associative memories with modern distributional representations.
+Future directions include extending to broader probability distribution families (in particular point-cloud data represented as empirical measures), developing particle-based retrieval algorithms, and exploring applications in generative modeling and probabilistic reasoning.